Last Updated on July 13, 2023 by Christine Kaaloa

 8. Meet other content creators and mingle with them.

-Meeting other content creators is the one thing I loved about attending conferences.
+Meeting other content creators is the one thing I really love about attending conferences.
 Often we creators are in our caves creating content and dealing with business; this is an opportunity to step outside and meet others like you who know what you’re experiencing in frustration and obstacles.
 This is your community from whom you’ll get advice and learn about the business.
 They’ll stand up for you when injustices to your brand happen.
 When one of us is wronged, others rally to support.
-I’ve had fellow bloggers notify me when someone used my name for their blog or used my youtube video in an ad.
-They also left comments to let the offender know they were wronging me.
-The community has your back when you recognize its existence and make yourself known.

 Read benefits of YouTube for travel creators